ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-17-1.png)<!-- -->

 We are interested what happens in the center over the whole recording.
-For this we can generate a zone report
+For thi,s we can generate a zone report:

 ```r